hjdw2/Local-critic-training/README.md

 ## Run

-Clone and cd into the repo directory, run for LCT_n1:
+Clone and cd into the repo directory and extract CIFAR-10 data to the same directory,

+run for LCT_n1:
 ```
 python LCT_n1.py
 ```